Last updated on February 23rd, 2022 at 12:50 pm

 In both cases, you are liable for the damage caused – with ALL your personal assets.

-Since it is impossible to foresee such accidents, everyone should have personal liability insurance to cover the costs incurred.
-Private liability insurance insures you against these unexpected costs of property damage.
-99 % of all property damage – like a broken window panes – can cost less than 5,000 euros.
+Since it is impossible to foresee such accidents, everyone should have personal liability insurance in Germany to cover the costs incurred.
+It insures you against these unexpected costs of property damage.
+99 % of all property damage – like broken window panes – can cost less than 5,000 euros.

-On the other hand, it can be really expensive when people suffer any physical injuries.
+On the other hand, it can be really expensive when people suffer physical injuries.

 For instance, a cyclist falls because of you and has to go to the hospital and spend several weeks in rehab making him miss work.
 In this case, you will not only pay compensation for the treatment of any physical injuries, but also the cyclist’s loss of earnings.
 These costs can easily go into several thousands of euros.